ADHD Vs. Schizophrenia: Symptoms And Treatment

 • Blurting things out or interrupting others

-These symptoms can make it harder for people to manage work, school, and relationships.
-People with ADHD may be at a higher risk of depression and anxiety.
+These symptoms can significantly impact a person’s life, make making it harder for people to manage work, school, and relationships.
+People with ADHD may be at a higher risk of depression and anxiety or a subsequent psychotic disorder

 Schizophrenia is a severe mental illness that can affect the ways people think and act.
-Often diagnosed in young adulthood, schizophrenia is primarily known for causing psychosis.
-(This can be defined as a state in which someone loses touch with reality.)
+While ADHD is typically diagnosed at a younger age, schizophrenia is often diagnosed in young adulthood.
+It is primarily known for causing psychosis, which can be defined as a state in which someone loses touch with reality.
 Schizophrenia can also affect people’s moods, movement, and daily routines.
 Like ADHD, schizophrenia often occurs alongside depression and anxiety disorders.

 Symptoms of schizophrenia are often referred to as "positive" or "negative."